siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 008 Standing Waves and Discreteness.md

 \left(\nabla^2-\frac{1}{c^2}\partial_t^2\right)f=0.
 $$

-We now consider a bounded standing electromagnetic wave on a torus.
+We now consider a bounded standing electromagnetic wave on the surface of a torus.
 In the thin-support idealization developed below, that construction yields allowed integer modes and the Rydberg-type $1/n^2$ scaling.
 Since hydrogen is matter, this is a first serious clue that matter itself may be standing